McGovern7/ardupilot-nav-scripts/README.md

-# ardupilot-nav-scripts
+# ardupilot-ros-navigation-scripts
-Navigation Scripts to Maneuver an Ardupilot Copter through a Virtual Maze Enviornment.
+Navigation Scripts to Maneuver an Ardupilot Copter, and map, through a Virtual Maze Enviornment using built in Odometry, GPS, and an integrated LiDAR.

 Acronyms:
 SITL: Software In The Loop